Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: MCMC analysis

 In a Bayesian framework \citep{Bayes:63, MacKay2003}, the probability of a model given some data is proportional to the product between the probability of obtaining the data under the assumption that the model is correct and the probability of the model parameters to have the corresponding values.
 In other words, the posterior distribution is proportional to the likelihood function multiplied by the prior distribution.

 In our analysis we choose the priors on nuisance parameters to be non-informative: they are uniform and very broad.
 We consider as fiducial values for these parameters the best fit values obtained in previous studies \citep{MinervaPSBReal, MinervaBispectrumRSD}.
 Tests were performed to verify that the prior choice does not influence the parameter inference process.
 However, the priors on the IDE parameters $w$ and $A$ are informative and depend on each other.
 The equation of state parameter $w$ has a flat prior with size $[-2, -0.5]$.
 For $w<-2$ dark energy starts to dominate over matter at a later epoch than our redshift of interest $z=1$, so that the growth rate converges quickly to 1 independent from $\xi$ as in the matter-dominated epoch.
 As for the upper bound, we have observational evidence of the late time acceleration, which implies $w<-1/3$.
 The parameter $A$ also has a flat prior with size $[-20, 20]$, but with the additional condition that $A$ must have the same sign as $1+w$.
 The upper limit for $A$ is given under the consideration of the upper bound for $w$ and the most extreme value of $\xi = 50$ b GeV$^{-1}$ tested out in simulations \citep{IDESimulations2015}, while the lower limit is chosen to have a symmetric prior around the fiducial value of $A=0$.
+Later, when varying additional cosmological parameters, we expand the prior on $A$ to $[-500, 500]$ b GeV$^{-1}$.
 The additional condition on the sign is explained by the fact that the parameter $\xi = A/(1+w)$ has to be non-negative, since it represents the ratio of two positive quantities: the cross section of dark sector interactions and the mass of dark energy particles (see discussion at the end of \autoref{sec:DE_model}).

-Given $N_\mathrm{R} = 298$ independent realizations, we evaluate the total likelihood as the product of individual likelihoods, under the assumption that each is well described by a multivariate Gaussian.
-As already mentioned, instead of fitting the mean of all realizations with the total volume covariance, we fit each individual simulation and compute
+Given $N_\mathrm{R} = 298$ independent realisations, we evaluate the total likelihood as the product of individual likelihoods, under the assumption that each is well described by a multivariate Gaussian.
+As already mentioned, instead of fitting the mean of all realisations with the total volume covariance, we fit each individual simulation and compute